carpentries/amy/docs/users_guide/admin_index.md

 ### Community Roles

 Any Person in AMY can also be assigned a Community Role.
+Examples of Community Roles include Instructor, Trainer, Maintainer, Executive Council member, and Core Team member.
+Roles are created and modified in the Django admin panel.

 ![AMY Assign community role](images/community_roles.png)